 While the peppers are roasting, prepare the meat.
-Trim visible fat from the chuck roast and pork shoulder, and cut into 1.5"inch cubes.
+Using a sharp knife, trim visible fat from the chuck roast and pork shoulder.
+Cut the beef and pork into 1.5"inch cubes.
 Chop the bacon into 1/4 inch pieces.

-Heat the second tablespoon of olive oil over medium in a dutch oven.
-Working in batches, sear the beef and pork cubes in a single layer, turning every minute or two until browned on all sides.
+Heat the second tablespoon of olive oil over medium heat in a dutch oven.
+Working in batches, sear the beef and pork cubes.
+Place the cubes into the dutch oven in a single layer, turning every minute or two until browned on all sides.
 Remove the meat with a slotted spoon and set aside.

-Increase the heat to high and bring to a boil, then decrease to low, cover and simmer for at least 2.5-3 hours.
+Increase the heat to high to bring the liquid to a boil, then decrease to low, cover and simmer for at least 2.5-3 hours.
 The chili is done when the meat is very tender and falling apart.

 Ladle the chili into bowls and top with diced red onion and avocado.
 This keeps covered in the fridge for up to five days or frozen in an air-tight container for up to 3 months.